Ethanf25/Week-9-Assignment/README.md

 2.)
 Open index.html with Liver Server extension

 3.)
-CTRL + SHIFT + L to see the result of the code
+CTRL + SHIFT + C to see the result of the code

 4.)
 Refresh the page to see the code reset with different results